vanderbilt-redcap/external-module-framework-docs/README.md

 Development Resources | &nbsp;
 -|-
-[General Documentation](general.md) | Technical details relating to many aspects of module development [Method Documentation](methods.md) | The list of all methods/features available to use within module code [Framework Versioning](framework/intro.md) | The mechanism through which backward compatibility is maintained as the framework changes over time
+[General Documentation](general.md) | Technical details relating to many aspects of module development [Method & Hook Documentation](methods/README.md) | The list of all methods & hooks available to use within module code [Framework Versioning](framework/intro.md) | The mechanism through which backward compatibility is maintained as the framework changes over time
 [Internationalization Guide](i18n-guide.md) | The guide for support multiple languages within your module